protonemedia/laravel-splade-core/README.md

 - Vue 3.3
 - Vite 4.0

+## Features

+- Automatic installer for new projects
+- Use Vue 3's Composition API in Blade templates
+- Support for Blade Components and Blade Views
+- Call Blade Component methods from the frontend
+- Refresh Blade Components from the frontend without reloading the page
+- Use Blade Props as Vue Props
+- Tap into the Js/Vue ecosystem from within Blade templates

 ## Limitations

-- Inline Blade components are not supported (where the template is defined in the component class).
+- Inline Blade Components are not supported (where the template is defined in the component class and not in a separate `.blade.php` file).

 ## Installation